orfeolang/user-manual/user-manual/en/0.1.0/dataline.md

 ## Extension

-Dataline files use the `.dataline` extension.
+Dataline files should use the `.dataline` extension.

 ## Syntax